Research Topic

 How do users construct product search queries and navigate search results on e-commerce sites?

-While many of the 49 guidelines will be on search logic, more than half of the guidelines are simple design and interaction changes for the search field, autocomplete functionality, and the search results page, as these elements proved to have just as crucial an impact on the user’s ability to find what they were looking for.
+While many of the 31 guidelines will be on search logic, more than half of the guidelines are simple design and interaction changes for the search field, autocomplete functionality, and search results as these elements proved to have just as crucial an impact on the user’s ability to find what they were looking for.

-Our Search UX benchmark database contains 5,300 search elements that have been manually reviewed and scored by Baymard’s team of UX researchers, with an additional 2,400 best- and worst-practice examples from 214 top-grossing e-commerce sites in the US and Europe.
+To accompany the usability test sessions we’ve also benchmarked 257 leading US and European e-commerce sites across each of the On-site Search usability guidelines.
+Our Search UX benchmark database contains 5,000+ search elements that have been manually reviewed and scored by Baymard’s team of UX researchers, along with 4,500+ worst and best practice examples from leading e-commerce sites (all categorized and performance verified).

 Since a poor-performing search experience can, aesthetically, look just as good as a high-performing search experience, gauging one’s own or a competitor’s search experience will require extensive testing and evaluation.

-This is a sub-set of the full benchmark which includes 214 e-commerce sites.
+This is a subset of the full benchmark which includes 257 e-commerce sites.

 View our full UX benchmark

-View article “Deconstructing E-Commerce Search – The 12 Query Types
+View article “Deconstructing E-Commerce Search UX: The 8 Most Common Search Query Types

 FREE RESEARCH CONTENT